CSLearning4U/StudentCSP/_sources/CSPNameNumbers/expression.rst

 .. fillintheblank:: 3_2_3_Mod_fill

-    .. blank:: 3_2_3_Mod
-        :correct: ^0$
-        :feedback1: ('.*','Did you actually run the program?')

    What will be printed when you click on the Run button in the code below?

+   -    :^0$: Correct!
+The 4 is evenly divisible by 2 with no remainder.
+        :.*: Did you actually run the program?

 .. activecode:: Expression_Mod
     :tour_1: "Line-by-line Tour"; 1: ex3-line1; 2: ex1-line2;
     :nocodelens: